FOMO-GOBBLE/fomo3d-docs/pages/index.md

 # Introduction

-Welcome to the official documentation for SOLFUN, a pioneering platform on the Solana blockchain that integrates a memecoin launchpad with a Decentralized Exchange (DEX) called Snapper.
-Here, you'll find all the information you need to interact with SOLFUN.
+Welcome to the official documentation for Solana.fun, a pioneering platform on the Solana blockchain that integrates a memecoin launchpad with a Decentralized Exchange (DEX) called Snapper.
+Here, you'll find all the information you need to interact with the Solana.fun ecosystem.

 <style>
   .flex-container {